New video series on experiences of mental distress and the criminal justice system

 The guiding principle of Together is focussed on service user involvement to inform all that we do and we believe in empowering people to lead their own care and support.
 This was also the case in the development of these films as all of them were co-produced by the people that featured in them to ensure they were fully representative of their stories.
 The videos were produced by Flexible Films who worked alongside service users and Peer Supporters throughout the process while illustrations that were used were provided by Jolie Goodman.
 In commenting on the process of making the films, Brandon, who featured commented “I felt part of a team, it was good to make edit decisions together”.
 While Abbey, who also starred in the videos, added that “the illustrator understood my story but also added her own vision and the result felt really meaningful”.

 Together’s CEO, Linda Bryant explains here why the peer support provided is so important: Some of the people featured in this video series also volunteer as Peer Supporters with Together, drawing on their own lived experiences of mental distress and the criminal justice system to provide peer support to people using Together services.
 In doing so they provide a hugely valuable resource in lived experience which we know is vital to our service users as it means they can speak to someone who knows what they may be going through.

 “As a professional that’s worked with people in the criminal justice system I can be compassionate and try and empathise with someone’s situation.
 I’ve not been in a police station or been arrested or gone through a court hearing or been on probation myself though, so I can’t feel what those experiences are like for people.
-So peer supporters, who’ve had some of those experiences can be non-judgmental and can help the person understand what choices they might be able to make, when they feel there are no choices, as they’re going through a legal process.
+So peer supporters, who’ve had some of those experiences can be non-judgemental and can help the person understand what choices they might be able to make, when they feel there are no choices, as they’re going through a legal process.
 Peer supporters can gain a lot confidence as well as the feeling of giving back to somebody especially if it’s through their own experience and somewhere along the line it overlaps with what another person is going through.”